microsoft/FeatureManagement-Dotnet/README.md

 }
 ```

-The code above sets up a Razor page to require the "FeatureU" to be enabled.
+The code above sets up a Razor page to require the "FeatureX" to be enabled.
 If the feature is not enabled, the page will generate an HTTP 404 (NotFound) result.

 When used on Razor pages, the `FeatureGateAttribute` must be placed on the page handler type.
 It cannot be placed on individual handler methods.